h15200/notes/system-design.md

 ### blob db vs distributed file system

+- Blob storage is the SAME as object store (S3), but they are different from K-V stores/db (Redis), also different from Block Storage (AWS EBS) and different from DFS (AWS EFS)

+  - Blob storage is useful for unstructured data (metadata, images)
+  - DFS is useful when you need a hierarchy (., ..) and a tree structure and dynamic sizing
+  - Block Storage is useful when the data is uniform since it divides each block into equal size

 - a blob store can be relational or non-relational key-value pair
   - if it's relational, it is ACID compliant.
   - use a blob store if the info is unstructured and sensitive